jac08h/jac08h.github.io/index.md

 Hi!
 I'm Jakub.

 I like to do bunch of stuff.
-I like programming, reading books, eating sweets, getting up early (but not by much!).
+I like programming, reading books, eating sweets, getting up early (but not too early!).

 Even more, I like to work on stuff that other people might find useful.
 Be it a open-source script, useful website, or notes from a book.